Cut Your Carbon Footprint in Half

 Two others will require some planning and financial investment.
 We chose to install photovoltaic panels on our roof and trading in our current car for an electric car for a 4.9 ton reduction.
 This could be an additional 41% of our 12 ton goal.
 Cumulatively, these 15 combined actions exceed our 12 ton goal, so we have some flexibility.

 I highly recommend the Carbon Footprint Calculator.
 I learned where we are generating carbon emissions, what inexpensive actions we can take to reduce our carbon footprint now, and what more expensive actions could be phased in.
-In one or two years we can indeed reduce our carbon footprint by 50%.
+In one or two years we can indeed reduce….
+Download PDF to read the next 2 pages.

 Tim Magee: Climate Change Scientist & Author